 4. Personal counselling:

-The two licensed psychologists provide confidential, personal counseling.
-Counseling is provided without cost to medical and offers both short and long-term therapy to manage and cope with the challenges in their lives and support their personal and professional success.
+Licensed psychologist provide confidential, personal counseling.
+Counseling is provided without cost to medical student and offers both short and long-term therapy to manage and cope with the challenges in their lives and support their personal and professional success.
 In addition MD students can be referred to, and meet with, the local psychiatrist free of charge (in conjunction with insurance / AZV coverage), if it appears that medication may be an appropriate course of treatment.
 Strict discretion is maintained regarding all matters related to the personal counselling and no data is sought by the school or shared by the counsellors.

 (Please refer to Student Wellness Section for further information)

-B. Support to students off-campus: Support to remote MD6 students and Leave of Absence (LOA) Med 6 students
+B. Support to students off-campus: Support to Med 6 Leave of Absence (LOA) students

 We recognize that learning vast amount of material can present difficulties for many students, particularly when they finish their MD6 program and go back homes.
 XUSOM therefore seeks to support the students in a proactive manner.
 Each student is assigned to a faculty mentor.
 Mentor serve as point of contact for discussion of all academic matters related to the student.
 Mentors are subjects experts or / and USMLE tutors can help students either by organizing a webinar or by setting up a one on one review sessions with the subject experts.
 Mentors also follow-up with the students on a regular basis and the students are required to reciprocate to all the communications made.

 The support offered to the students off-campus are as follows:

 - Effective use of question banks

 - Active learning strategies